provsalt/notes/Geography/Tourism/Introduction to tourism/Promoting of tourism.md

 In 2021, Singapore tourism board gave all Singapore citizens voucher to encourage tourism in Singapore when pandemic has caused [[Fluctuations in tourism]].
 This would increase spending which will allow local businesses to stay afloat.

 ## International organization
-World health organization (WHO) gives updates and health advisory to discourage tourist from visiting a certain area to not get flu
+World health organization (WHO) gives updates and health advisory to discourage tourist from visiting a certain area to not get certain diseases like the H1N1 flu.